-Expiry dates are checked every month in the office, diarised by the Deputy Headteacher.
+Expiry dates are checked half termly in the office, diarised by the Director of Inclusion.

 Sharps boxes should always be used for the disposal of needles or glass ampoules.
 Sharps boxes can be obtained by parent/carer on prescription from the child's GP or Consultant.
 Collection and disposal of the boxes should be arranged with the Local Authority's environmental services.